IreshMM/vpnc-script-mod/README.md

 2. Download this script : https://raw.githubusercontent.com/IreshMM/vpnc-script-mod/master/vpnc-script.js and save it as vpnc-script.js

 3. Replace vpnc-script.js in installation directory of openconnect-gui with the downloaded script file.
-  Usually installation directory is : C:\Program Files (x86)\OpenConnect-GUI
+  Usually, the installation directory is : C:\Program Files (x86)\OpenConnect-GUI

 4. Connect using the newly installed vpn client "openconnect-gui" instead of AnyClient.